This article goes over the recommended method of shipping logs from GCP into LimaCharlie.

 Step 5: Create an Installation Key in LimaCharlie

-In your Org in LimaCharlie, go to the Install Sensors section.
+In your Org in LimaCharlie, go to the Sensors > Installation Keys section.

 Click the Create Installation Key button.
 Enter a name for the key.
 This name will not impact the name given to the source of the logs.

-Click on the copy-to-clipboard button next to the Net column of your new key.
+Click on the copy-to-clipboard button next to the Adapter Key column.
 The value should be a UUID, keep note of it, you'll need it in the next step.